 You have the right to obtain notice of the uses and disclosures of your protected health information with respect to your protected health information.
 This notice shall describe your rights pertaining to protective health information.

 USES AND DISCLOSURES OF YOUR HEALTH INFORMATION

-- We may use health information about you for treatment, payment, or health care operational purposes.
+- We may use health information about you for treatment, payment or health care operational purposes.
 Information that we may use or disclose includes your health information obtained from this time forward and all other health information in your medical record prior to this date.
-We may disclose your complete medical record, including portions that were created by another health care provider, as long as the disclosure is for the purposed of treatment, payment, and health care operations.
+We may disclose your complete medical record, including portions that were created by another health care provider, as long as the disclosure is for the purpose of treatment, payment and health care operations.

 - Your medical information may be used to treat your medical condition or to consider treatment for your medical condition.
 Your medical record information may also be sent to a specialist physician as part of a referral.

 - Your medical information may also be used to send billing information to a health insurance plan or to obtain payment from other insurers, including, but not limited to, AHCCCS, Medicare or other third party insurers.
 If your health information is used for payment purposes, we will only disclose the minimal amount of information that is necessary for payment purposes.